WHAT THE ROAD TO BECOMING A PROFESSIONAL COACH LOOKED LIKE FOR COACH TOM SAROSI.

 This works out to approximately 25 on-floor coaching hours per week, with the rest of his time being dedicated to programming design, communicating with clients and other administrative work.

-Yeah, Tom works his ass off—the biggest key to his success—but his job satisfaction is about as high as it gets because he's actually making a difference in his clients' lives.
-And despite his workaholic tendency, he makes sure to take 3 to 5 short vacations a year.
+Yeah, Tom works hard, but his job satisfaction is about as high as it gets because he's actually making a difference in his clients' lives and is well compensated to do so.
+Further, the system means he won’t burn out, and he’s able to take three to five vacations a year.

 As a result of the life he has created for himself, Tom has no intention of leaving Madlab School of Fitness to open his own gym, which is, of course, the best-case scenario for his clients, for Tom and for the business.